redwoodjs/redwood/docs/docs/schema-relations.md

     ✔ Successfully wrote file `./api/src/services/books/books.js`
 ```

 Looks like it's working so far.
-The SDL and service generated!
+The SDL and service files generated!
 But, when the command starts generating types... 💥

 ```
   ⠙ Generating types ...
 Failed to load schema

-//...
+# ...

 type Query {
   redwood: Redwood